 One can see physical evidence of the housing freeze in places like Seattle.
 Both Capitol Hill and the U-District had, for decades, one twenty-something story building each, which were almost landmarks.
 They were built just before Seattle comprehensively banned most high-rises—a ban that lasted until the 2000s.
 Had the market been allowed to function normally, single family neighborhoods would’ve gradually transitioned into duplexes or townhouses, or small apartment buildings, and areas with small buildings would’ve gradually seen midrises and high rises grow.
 But Seattle basically froze the market.
 So did L.A. and many other locales.
 In 1970, L.A. was zoned for ten million people.
 In 2010, when our technology was vastly inferior to the 1970s, it was down to 4.3 million.
 That is odd and helps explain why L.A. used to be the land of opportunity and is now the land of exclusion.
 So do parking requirements, which can increase housing costs in L.A. by as much as a third.

-[Note to people who keep emailing me: that thing about technology today being inferior to the ’70s is a joke.]
+[Note to people who keep emailing me: saying technology today is inferior to the ’70s is a joke.]

 What changed in urban planning and/or city politics in the ’70s?
 That to me is a key question and one I can’t really answer.
 The diffusion of Jane Jacobs’s ideas is one possible answer, but her answer still found fertile political and legal soil.
 Perhaps the backlash from the Robert Moses of the world was a part of the problem.
 “S” wonders if it was white flight.